Muriatic acid, also known as hydrochloric acid, is a commonly used chemical in swimming pool maintenance and cleaning.

 How much muriatic acid to add to pool water to adjust the pH level depends on the size of the pool, the current pH level, and the desired pH level.

-It is important to measure the pH level of the pool regularly using a test kit or test strips and to add the appropriate amount of muriatic acid to the pool.
+It is important to measure the pool’s pH level regularly using a test kit or test strips and to add the appropriate amount of muriatic acid.

 Too much muriatic acid in pool water can cause the pH level to become too low, which can be dangerous for swimmers and damage the pool and equipment.